MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-update-experience.md

 Teams admins can help their end-users get the latest version of the apps.
 To do so, they accomplish one or both of the following tasks:

-* [Update third-party apps](#updates-to-third-party-apps) that are available in Teams store when a new version is provided by the app developer or vendor.
+* [Update Store apps](#store-app-updates) that are available in Teams store when a new version is provided by the app developer or vendor.
-* [Update custom apps](#updates-to-custom-apps) that are available only in your organization when your developer submits a new version.
+* [Update custom apps](#custom-app-updates) that are available only in your organization when your developer submits a new version.

-## Updates to third-party apps
+## Store app updates

 For users to install and use an app, they must give permissions to the app to access the required services and information.
 In most cases, when a new version of an installed app is available in the Teams store, the app is automatically updated for all users.
 However, a few specific changes in the new version of the app require a user permission again.
 This repeat user acceptance ensures awareness about the changes such as functionality or access to personal information.
 Teams admins can [provide permissions to an app on behalf of the users](app-permissions-admin-center.md).